philippreinhard/philippreinhard.github.io/content/project/genkits/index.md

   - Document Intelligence
 ---

 The GenKITS project leverages large language models and generative AI to develop agents that support and automate complex business processes.
-A GPT-based orchestrator enables employees to create AI applications in a low-code/no-code environment using prompt engineering and conversational design, fostering both process optimization and AI literacy.
+A GPT-based orchestrator enables employees to create AI applications in a low-code-no-code environment using prompt engineering and conversational design, fostering both process optimization and AI literacy.
 The solution, which also allows API integration with tools like ChatGPT, is provided as open-source technology.

 <!--more-->